TriplyDB/Documentation/docs/triply-etl/xslt/index.md

 # XSLT (Extensible Stylesheet Language Transformations)

 XSLT (Extensible Stylesheet Language Transformations) is a language used to transform and manipulate XML data.
-However, it's not limited to XML alone.
-XSLT can also be used to transform and manipulate data in various other formats.
 With XSLT, you have the capability to create rules and transformations that convert data documents into different formats or structures.

 ## Example

-Here's an example of an XML file, an XSLT stylesheet, and the resulting output in RDF format (Linked Data) after applying the XSLT transformation.
+Here's an example of an XML file, an XSLT stylesheet, and the resulting output in RDF format after applying the XSLT transformation.
 In this example, we'll transform a simple XML representation of books into RDF triples.

 ### Input XML file (books.xml)